nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Conductive:** Pertaining to the capability of conducting electricity.

-### Expanded Definition and Usage\nConductive hydrogels are at the forefront of materials science for their unique combination of flexibility, biocompatibility, and conductivity.
+### Expanded Definition and Usage:
+Conductive hydrogels are at the forefront of materials science for their unique combination of flexibility, biocompatibility, and conductivity.
 These properties make them ideal for applications such as creating soft, stretchable electrodes for neural interfaces, developing sensors that can conform to the skin, or building flexible electronic components for smart textiles.
 The ability to integrate these hydrogels with living tissues or to use them in dynamic environments like robotic systems opens up new avenues for medical therapies, wearable technology, and responsive robotic applications.
 Their development continues to evolve with advances in material science and nanotechnology, leading to new compositions and functionalities that enhance their performance in various complex environments.